EURANET logo coral blu

 Traceability of modifications through logging systems.

-Identification and documentation of software security vulnerabilities affecting safety.
+Identification and documentation of cyber threats and software security vulnerabilities affecting safety.

 These elements must be documented in the machine's Technical File as evidence of conformity for the certification authorities, becoming an integral part of the CE marking process.